 It’s always best to get loan quotes from at least 3-4 different mortgage companies when shopping for a loan.
 All lenders are not created equal.
 The various fees and interest rates they quote will vary from lender to lender.

-If you speak to four different lenders you will get approved for four different loan amounts.
-Use the loan quotes you get from each lender to help you negotiate the lowest fees and rate which will also help you get approved for higher loan amount.
+If you speak to four different lenders, you will get approved for four different loan amounts.
+Use the loan quotes you get from each lender to help you negotiate the lowest fees and rate, which will also help you get approved for a higher loan amount.